City of Racine Public Health Department

-Needle exchange programs provide new, sterile syringes in exchange for used, dirty syringes.
-Participants are also offered information on drug treatment program options and other health care.
-Other services provided include: testing for infections to which drug users are prone, including HIV and Hepatitis; education about harms associated with drug use and how to minimize them; and safe disposal methods for contaminated equipment.
+The NEP provides new, sterile syringes in exchange for used syringes in an effort to help reduce the spread of HIV, Hepatitis C, and other blood-borne infections.
+Program participants are offered information on drug treatment options and other health care.
+Other services include: testing for infections to which drug users are prone; education about harms associated with drug use and how to minimize them; and safe disposal methods for contaminated equipment.

 1. Needle exchanges reduce blood-borne diseases in our communities, without increasing the rate of drug use.
 Several studies have shown compelling evidence that needle exchange programs decrease HIV and Hepatitis transmission, but do not increase injection drug use.1

 2. Preventing HIV injection in people who inject drugs also prevents HIV in women and newborn children.
 Many women are at risk for HIV because of their own injection drug use or because they are sexual partners of injection drug users.

 3. By working with people who inject drugs, help can be provided to get them into drug treatment programs.